TERMS & CONDITIONS

 8. Compensation.
 Client agrees to compensate Attorney for all services rendered on its behalf.
 The compensation structure for this Agreement is detailed in the Engagement Agreement, and, as applicable, more detail is provided herein.

 8.1.
 Contingency fee arrangement.
+This section only applies if Attorney has agreed to work with Client on a contingency fee basis and the contingency arrangement is expressly detailed in the signed engagement agreement.
 If applicable to the Engagement Agreement, and only where expressly agreed to by Attorney in writing, Client agrees that Attorney will undertake this matter on a contingency fee basis.
 That is, Attorney will only be compensated for Attorney rates and other associated costs and expenses (or fees) if Client obtains a recovery or settlement through negotiated settlement or some other means negotiated or otherwise arranged through Attorney’s efforts.
 Client payment of contingency fees has no bearing on the amount of time Attorney spent pursuing recovery or settlement on Client’s behalf.
 The fee is based upon the gross amount recovered and shall include the fair market value of any property which may be recovered.
 As compensation for Attorney’s services, Client agrees to pay Attorney from the gross proceeds of the negotiated settlement amount/recovery, exclusive of costs and expenses, the following fee: Before the filing of an answer, the demand for appointment of arbitrators, if no answer is filed or no demand for appointment of arbitrators is made, the expiration of the time period provided for such action: (i) 33-1/3% of any recovery up to $1 million; plus (ii) 30% of any portion of the recovery between $1 million and $2 million; plus (iii) 20% of any portion of the recovery exceeding $2 million.
 Any funds received as a result of resolving this matter will be held by Attorney in a trust account for Client.
 The funds will be remitted to Client within 3 weeks of receipt by Attorney or as practicable, with all funds due to Attorney discounted from the funds received, including additional deductions of attorney’s fees, costs, and expenses.

 8.2.
 Evergreen Retainer.
-You agree that, before work will commence in this matter on your Legal Services, you will deposit with us an initial retainer amount as detailed in the Engagement Agreement, which we be deposited in our trust account.
-Attorney will regularly prepare and send you an invoice for the fees and costs associated with the work Attorneys have completed on your behalf, and Attorney will withdraw funds from your retainer account to pay the amount invoiced.
+This section only applies if Attorney and Client agreed to apply a retainer to this engagement as expressly detailed in the signed engagement agreement.
+If applicable, Client agrees that, before work will commence in this matter on Client’s Legal Services, Client will deposit with Attorney an initial retainer amount as detailed in the Engagement Agreement, which will be deposited in Attorney’s trust account.
+Attorney will regularly prepare and send Client an invoice for the fees and costs associated with the work Attorneys have completed on Client’s behalf, and Attorney will withdraw funds from your retainer account to pay the amount invoiced.
 Client understands that this initial retainer may not be sufficient to cover the entire cost of this matter; it is only intended to provide funds sufficient for Attorney to begin work.
 Whenever the balance in the retainer account falls below the amount listed in the Engagement Agreement or $500.00, Attorney expects Client to refresh the account back to the amount of the initial retainer.
-If Client fails to promptly refresh the retainer account, Attorney will cease all work not required by law or ethical requirements.
+If Client fails to refresh the retainer account promptly, Attorney will cease all work not required by law or ethical requirements.
 Attorney will not provide services while there is insufficient money in the retainer account to cover the cost of the work being done.
-If the problem is not resolved within 72-hours, Attorney will withdraw from the Engagement Agreement.
-In order to keep Client’s account with Attorney current, Client authorizes Attorney to charge the credit card listed in the credit card authorization signed by Client for the full amount necessary to pay a remaining balance owed Attorney and to replenish the retainer amount.
-If Client feels that there has been an error in billing, Client will bring it to the attention of Attorney within 72-hours of receiving each invoice.
+If the problem is not resolved within 24-hours, Attorney will withdraw from the Engagement Agreement.
+To keep Client’s account with Attorney current, Client authorizes Attorney to charge the credit card listed in the credit card authorization signed by Client for the full amount necessary to pay a remaining balance owed Attorney and to replenish the retainer amount.
+If Client feels that there has been an error in billing, Client will bring it to the attention of Attorney within 24-hours of receiving each invoice.
 Client acknowledges that if Client makes no objections to the invoice, Attorney is to consider that authorization to charge Client’s card.
 CLIENT WAIVES THE RIGHT OF CHARGEBACK.
-In addition, if the balance in Client’s trust account falls below the agreed upon retainer amount or $500.00, Client authorizes Attorney to charge Client’s credit card to bring Client’s account into compliance with the Engagement Agreement and Agreement.
-No additional notice is required from Attorney to Client prior to charging Client’s card in order to replenish Client’s trust balance.
+If the balance in Client’s trust account falls below the agreed-upon retainer amount or $500.00, Client authorizes Attorney to charge Client’s credit card to bring Client’s account into compliance with the Engagement Agreement and Agreement.
+No additional notice is required from Attorney to Client before charging Client’s card to replenish Client’s trust balance.